dikortis/LetsTalkETC/Episodes/Episode_4.md

-been around for how many years seven years and it's proven itself to be secure athyrium still new it's still in its infancy so r et Cie its price isn't going to quite reflect that until enough time is vetted out all the issues and also the hashing power that you know
+been around for how many years seven years and it's proven itself to be secure athyrium still new it's still in its infancy so ETC its price isn't going to quite reflect that until enough time is vetted out all the issues and also the hashing power that you know